jessfraz/blog/content/post/building-container-images-securely-on-kubernetes.md

-go the route of [orca-build](https://github.com/cyphar/orca-build) and [umoci](https://github.com/openSUSE/umoci) and not mount at all. [umoci](https://umo.ci/) is also an unprivileged image builder and was made long before I even made mine by the talended [Aleksa Sarai](https://github.com/cyphar) who is also responsible for a lot of the rootless containers work upstream in runc.
+go the route of [orca-build](https://github.com/cyphar/orca-build) and [umoci](https://github.com/openSUSE/umoci) and not mount at all. [umoci](https://umo.ci/) is also an unprivileged image builder and was made long before I even made mine by the talented [Aleksa Sarai](https://github.com/cyphar) who is also responsible for a lot of the rootless containers work upstream in runc.

 ## Getting this to work _in_ containers...